unsyned/zmk-config/README.md

 8. Switching to fletchling
     8.5 Swapping the number symbols row with the braces row, because parens and braces are used more than those few symbols, apart from maybe vim

+9. Prioritizing shift over esc
+    - I don't mind the two key action to use esc on the symbol layer instead of dedicated, but I do use enter enough that I notice it more.
+Second thumb key is now one shot shift on tap and caps word on double tap

 #### TROUBLESHOOTING